netlify-templates/victor-hugo/site/content/press/how-innovation-helped-prepare-for-pandemic.md

 ---
-title: How Innovation Helped Prepare for Pandemic
+articlename: How Innovation Helped Prepare for Pandemic
 date: '2020-06-01'
 summary: >-
   A write up on all the ways in which the Center for Health Care Innovation